opennetworkinglab/OnosSystemTest/README.md

     Change the file paths to the appropriate paths

 2. The .topo file for each test

     Must change the IPs/login/etc to point to the nodes you want to run on

 Running TestON
 ------------

 1. TestON must be ran from its bin directory

     $ cd TestON/bin

-2. Launch cli

-    $ ./cli.py

-3. Run the test
+2. Run the test

-    teston> run PingallExample
+    $ teston run SAMPstartTemplate_1node

 The Tests
 -----------------------------------------------

 The tests are all located it TestON/tests/
 Each test has its own folder with the following files:

-1. .ospk file
+1. .ospk file (optional)

     - This is written in Openspeak, a word based language developed by Paxterra.

     - It defines the cases and sequence of events for the test

+    - TestON will automatically generate the .py file based on the .ospk file if the .ospk file exists.

 2. .py file

     - This file serves the same exact function as the openspeak file.

     - It will only be used if there is NO .ospk file, so if you like python, delete or rename the .ospk file

 3. .topo file

     - This defines all the components that TestON creates for that test and includes data such as IP address, login info, and device drivers

     - The Components must be defined in this file to be uesd in the openspeak or python files.

 4. .params file

     - Defines all the test-specific variables that are used by the test.

-    - NOTE: The variable `testcases` which defines which testcases run when the test is ran.
+    - NOTE: The variable `testcases` defines which testcases run when the test is ran.

 Troubleshooting
 -----------------------------------------------